 - Advanced Light Source (ALS): The “beating heart of the laboratory,” a synchrotron light source generating X-ray, infrared, and extreme ultraviolet light, supporting the research of thousands of users annually.

-- Joint Genome Institute (JGI): Supports DOE’s clean energy and environmental research.
+- Joint Genome Institute (JGI): Supports Department of Energy’s (DOE’s) clean energy and environmental research.

 - Molecular Foundry: DOE-funded nanoscience research facility.